Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Reconstruction over the last millennium

 \subsection{Sea ice}

 Sea ice influences high-latitude TOA radiation through surface albedo, lapse rate, and cloud feedbacks~\citep{Jenkins2021}.
-Therefore, we reconstruct the SIC, from which the Arctic and Antarctic sea ice area (SIA) can be derived.
-While Arctic sea ice reconstructions over the last millennium exist~\citep[e.g.,][]{Brennan2022,Meng2025}, Antarctic sea ice has so far been elusive~\citep{Thomas2019}.
+We therefore evaluate Arctic and Antarctic sea-ice area (SIA), calculated as the sum of the products of SIC and grid-cell area in each hemisphere~\citep[e.g.,][]{Notz2014}.
+While Arctic sea-ice reconstructions over the last millennium exist~\citep[e.g.,][]{Brennan2022,Meng2025}, Antarctic sea ice has so far been elusive~\citep{Thomas2019}, and we caution that our Antarctic reconstruction shows much lower skill than the Arctic based on pseudoproxy experiments (Fig.~S3) and instrumental validation (Figs.~S8 and S9).

 SIA in both hemispheres increased with the cooling trend over the last millennium (Fig.~\ref{fig:timeseries-siarea}).
 Arctic SIA agrees closely with \citet{Brennan2022}, which is a proxy-based reconstruction using offline DA (no model forecasts).
-Over 850--1850, the annual-mean Arctic SIA grows by $0.5 \times 10^{6}$~km${^2}$, mostly in the Barents Sea, while $0.9 \times 10^{6}$~km${^2}$ are lost over 1850--2000 (Figs.~S4 and S10).
-Antarctic SIA has less variability and more uncertainty when compared to Arctic SIA.
-Interannual to decadal variability in Antarctic SIA over 1700--2000 correlates highly with \citet{Dalaiden2023}, another proxy-based reconstruction using offline DA.
-The annual-mean Antarctic SIA shrinks by $0.8 \times 10^{6}$~km${^2}$ over 1850--2000.
-This shrinking is not present in \citet{Dalaiden2023}'s sea ice area, but similar to \citet{Cooper2025}'s reconstruction over 1900--2000 (Fig.~S4).
+Over 850--1850, the annual-mean Arctic SIA grows by $0.3 \times 10^{6}\,\mathrm{km^2}$, mostly in the Barents Sea, while $0.9 \times 10^{6}\,\mathrm{km^2}$ are lost over 1850--2000 (Figs.~S8 and S13).
+The peak SIA during the LIA is slightly lower than in \citet{Brennan2022}.
+Antarctic SIA has less variability and more uncertainty across model priors when compared to Arctic SIA.
+Interannual to decadal variability in Antarctic SIA over 1700--2000 correlates significantly with \citet{Dalaiden2023}, another proxy-based reconstruction using offline DA.
+There is no clear trend in Antarctic sea-ice loss over 1850--2000 (Fig.~S8) in our reconstruction, \citet{Cooper2025}, and \citet{Dalaiden2023}.

-During the growth period, the amplitude of the seasonal cycle in Arctic sea ice decreases, with a smaller boreal winter SIA and a larger summer SIA, peaking in JJA, relative to the annual mean.
-In contrast, the amplitude of the seasonal cycle in Antarctic sea ice increases during the last millennium, with peak growth in SON.
-The seasonal sea ice trends are synchronous with high-latitude insolation trends, which differ between the hemispheres (Fig.~\ref{fig:timeseries-siarea}c,d).
-Extremes of insolation trends are smoothed in the seasonal averages, which obscures lead--lag relationships at monthly timescales.